 Of course, Valencia’s Historic Centre serves up a flavourful range of food and beverage options, too — from traditional cafes to eclectic restaurants, and enticing bar terraces to pulsating nightclubs.
 All welcome friends old and new, many well into the night!
-(Visit our 24/7 Valencia Facebook page and www.247valencia.com for recommendations and crowd pleasers.)
+Visit our https://linktr.ee/247valencia for more information…

 By Lynn Kirk